nicwest/site/content/posts/fear-of-shipping.md

 bad thing that happened is my fault.

-Sadly sending something out the door without issue doesn't appear to heal these wounds.
+Sadly sending something out the door without issue doesn't appear to heal these wounds particularly well.
 The painful memories of when it all went wrong build up like scar tissue.
 Each one adding another layer to my paranoia related to deploying code.

 I get together with other developers and we exchange war stories.
 Each cock up explained to one another in detail, warnings against use of a technology or